exploratory-io/book/tutorials/flight4.md

 ## Perform Linear Regression analysis with lm

-To make this one step further, why don't we build a Linear Regression model and find out if there is any linear relationship between the arrival time delay and the departure time delay.
+Let's build a Linear Regression model to understand more about the relationship between the arrival delay time and the departure delay time.

 First, let's go back to Table view.